 2. Turn in completed and signed concurrent enrollment permission form to your high school counselor or directly to Collin College Admissions and Records Office or Special Admissions Coordinator/Advisor.

-3. Provide an Official High School Transcript with test scores such as STAAR, ACT, or SAT.
+3. Provide an Official High School Transcript with test scores.

 4. Provide bacterial meningitis vaccination documentation.

-5. Take the TSI assessment or provide proof of exemption.
+5. Take the TSI assessment or provide proof of exemption/waiver.